 The policy of the Trust regarding purchases and sales of securities for a Fund is that primary consideration will be given to obtaining the most favorable prices and efficient executions of transactions.
 Consistent with this policy, when securities transactions are effected on a stock exchange, the Trust's policy is to pay commissions which are considered fair and reasonable without necessarily determining that the lowest possible commissions are paid in all circumstances.
-The Trust believes that a requirement always to seek the lowest possible commission cost could impede effective portfolio management and preclude a Fund and the Adviser or Sub-Adviser, as applicable, from obtaining a high quality of brokerage and research services.
-In seeking to determine the reasonableness of brokerage commissions generally charged by various brokers and on its judgment in evaluating the brokerage services received from the broker effecting the transaction.
+The Trust believes that a requirement always to seek the lowest possible commission cost could impede effective portfolio management and preclude a Fund and the Adviser or Sub-Adviser, from obtaining a high quality of brokerage and research services.
+In seeking to determine the reasonableness of brokerage commissions paid in any transaction, the Adviser or Sub-Adviser, will rely upon their resective experience and knowledge regarding commissions generally charged by various brokers and on its judgment in evaluating the brokerage services received from the broker effecting the transaction.
 Such determinations are necessarily subjective and imprecise, as in most cases, an exact dollar value for those services is not ascertainable.
 The Trust has adopted policies and procedures that prohibit the consideration of sales of Shares as a factor in the selection of a broker or dealer to execute its portfolio transactions.

-Each of the Adviser and the Sub-Adviser owes a fiduciary duty to its clients to seek to provide best execution on trades effected.
-In selecting a broker/dealer for each specific transaction, the Adviser or Sub-Adviser, as applicable, chooses the broker/dealer deemed most capable of providing the services necessary to obtain the most favorable execution.
+The Adviser and the Sub-Adviser owe fiduciary duties to their clients to seek to provide best execution on trades effected.
+In selecting a broker/dealer for each specific transaction, the Adviser or Sub-Adviser, chooses the broker/dealer deemed most capable of providing the services necessary to obtain the most favorable execution.
 "Best execution" is generally understood to mean the most favorable cost or net proceeds reasonably obtainable under the circumstances.
 The full range of brokerage services applicable to a particular transaction may be considered when making this judgment, which may include, but is not limited to liquidity, price, commission, timing, aggregated trades, capable floor brokers or traders, competent block trading coverage, ability to position, capital strength and stability, reliable and accurate communications and settlement processing, use of automation, knowledge of other buyers or sellers, arbitrage skills, administrative ability, underwriting, and provision of information on a particular security or market in which the transaction is to occur.
 The specific criteria will vary depending upon the nature of the transaction, the market in which it is executed, and the extent to which it is possible to select from among multiple broker/ dealers.
-The Adviser or Sub-Adviser, as applicable, will also use electronic crossing networks ("ECNs") when appropriate.
+The Adviser or Sub-Adviser, will also use electronic crossing networks ("ECNs") when appropriate.